-Westminster Presbyterian Church Educator, Susan Moseley, had the privledge to speak at the Unitarian Universalist Fellowship of the Rappahannock about the recent trip to Guatemala.
+Westminster Presbyterian Church Educator, Susan Moseley, had the privilege to speak at the Unitarian Universalist Fellowship of the Rappahannock about the recent trip to Guatemala.

-UUFR describe themselves as a sharing community dedicated to spiritual exploration, critical thinking, and social service.
+UUFR describes themselves as a sharing community dedicated to spiritual exploration, critical thinking, and social service.

 Here is a transcript of Susan’s talk.

-The sandy beach of the beautiful lagoon is where nine teenagers and two young adults from Westminster Church were invited to play games and share snacks with twenty Guatemalan young people from the Presbyterian Church in San Martín, and those were just a couple of the many shared activities over a three day period.
+The sandy beach of the beautiful lagoon is where nine teenagers and two young adults from Westminster Church were invited to play games and share snacks with twenty Guatemalan young people from a local Presbyterian Church, and those were just a couple of the many shared activities over a three day period.

 These youth from both churches, along with their adult leaders, were connected as prayer partners last fall, in order to begin praying for each other six months before we even met.
 The trip to Guatemala was the next step in forming a true cross-cultural partnership that is about faith, friendship, and shared Christian values.
 This youth partnership is pioneering a new paradigm for youth mission because it is a mutual mission endeavor in which activities and projects are shared and the relationships that are formed will be purposefully nurtured over time and distance.